↓

 <CR>

-Next we will cursor down to the ## Read Quote from Quote file, and add the following.
+Now cursor down to ## Read Quote from Quote file

 <CR>